-The Queen Girls project and kickstarter campaign is precisely working on a project to publish their first book!
+The Queen Girls project and Kickstarter campaign are working on a project to publish their first book!
 Their mission?
 Is to inspire girls to follow their dreams and envision them as possible.
 This is the reason why the Queen Girl’s fairy tales are based on stories of real women stories.

 It’s no wonder within just a few days of kicking off the campaign they have successfully reached their goal!